-Give this cheese filled khachapuri bread next.
+Next time try this cheese filled khachapuri bread.
 It's so easy but SO delicious!
+There's nothing like the smell of fresh bread!

 There are really only five ingredients plus water needed for this recipe.
 The really important ingredient is the cloche itself!

 - Yeast is imperative if you want the bread to rise!
-I use active dry yeast but you could also use rapid rise.
+I use active dry yeast but you could also use rapid rise instant yeast.

 - Sugar is what the yeast eats to help it grow.
 Without sugar the dough will take much, much longer to rise.